 Before attempting this method make sure the pacifier is dishwasher safe.

-# Method 4: How to Sterilize pacifiers in sterilizer machine
+# Method 4: How to Sterilize pacifiers in a sterilizer machine

 Sterilizer uses heat to kill any bacteria.

-Make sure you refer to manufacture instruction to take you through the simple process of sterilization.
+Make sure you refer to manufacture instructions to take you through the simple process of sterilization.

 You can allow the pacifier to air dry.
 Some pacifier is made of a material that has a drying feature but it takes time.